 Along with being pretty, the snow saved me some money.
-Normally, I’d run to the store for ingredients, but with the weather I chose to bee resourceful and use what was on hand.
-This cake was the result.
+Normally, I’d run to the store for ingredients, but with the weather I chose to be resourceful and use what was on hand.
+Oatmeal Cake with Streusel Topping was the result.
 I’d seen the recipe in books, but never actually tried making it.
 The topping is rich and flavorful with brown sugar, butter and coconut and the cake is extremely moist but not mushy.
 I tried it hot, but liked it better fully set and cool.I hope the rest of the family likes it.

 This recipe is adapted from Maryana Vollstedt’s “Potluck Cooking” and it would definitely be perfect for a small gathering.